5 Things To Know Before a Dental Bridge Treatment

 • Prevents Remaining Teeth from Shifting: When there’s a gap in your teeth, the surrounding teeth can start to shift, leading to misalignment.
 A bridge for a missing tooth keeps your teeth in their proper position.

-• Typically Quicker Than Other Options: Compared to tooth implants and bridges, a dental bridge is usually faster to complete, often requiring only a few dental visits.
+• Typically Quicker Than Other Options: A dental bridge is usually faster to complete than tooth implants and bridges, often requiring only a few dental visits.

 Cons: